simonseo/Front-End-WebDev/DAY-43-0817/README.md

 1. create an object in the global scope,  You can't get or set the hidden variables.
 You can edit variables inside our global object.
 1.  that has some of those functions.

-You could set the member variables to be
+You could set the member variables to be directly in the global scope, but it can easily be edited.

 ```js
 //global is the window object passed to the closure.
 global.type = isType;
 global.getCSS = getStyle;
 ```
+Instead, you should create an object in the global scope that stores these functions.

 ```js
 function css(el, prop, value) {